frePPLe/frepple/doc/model-reference/operation-resources.rst

     at the start date.
   | The offset is computed based on the available periods of the operation,
     and skips unavailable periods.
+  | THIS FUNCTIONALITY IS NOT AVAILABLE IN THE USER INTERFACE, AND IT IS ONLY IN
+    BETA STATE IN THE PLANNING ENGINE.

 * | load_bucketized_start:
   | A load of this type loads a bucketized resource at a specified